PhD title: Maternal employability, conditionality and the role of family service in the Australian social security system

 Australian National University

-Andrew comes from the Department of Infrastructure, Transport, Regional Development and Communications.
+Andrew is from the Department of Infrastructure, Transport, Regional Development and Communications.
 He is a 2015 Churchill Fellow and has worked in safety, health and environmental policy development, governance, planning and evaluation.
-Through this experience Andrew has developed a passion for understanding how to prioritise policy investment and conditions that sustain long term benefits to builds public trust in policy making.

 PhD title: Violence at work: reducing assault and abuse directed at frontline staff in public service roles.

-Steve has worked at the Department of Human Services since 2004.
-He most recently worked in the Assessment Services Branch, with responsibility for health & allied health professionals who undertook job capacity and employment service assessments, as well as specialist professional assessments in Northern Australia, North, Central and South East QLD.
+Steve commenced his public service career in 2004 as a psychologist with Centrelink.
+He most recently worked as a Director in the Assessment Services Branch of Services Australia, with responsibility for health & allied health professionals who undertake job capacity and employment service assessments, as well as specialist professional assessments in Northern Australia, North, Central and South East QLD.
 Steve’s background is in forensic psychology, having worked and studied in various forensic environments both in Australia and the United Kingdom.
 Steve’s previous postgraduate studies have been in the areas of Cognitive Neuroscience, Forensic Psychology and Public Administration.
 Steve is a proud Bundjalung man with his mob being from Grafton in the Northern Rivers region of NSW.

-Steve’s research aims to understand the nature, prevalence and severity of customer violence and aggression perpetrated against frontline APS staff.
-He’s exploring the factors associated with the risk of violence and aggression through an understanding pre-incident factors, including staff and customer behaviour, as well as operational and physical environments.
-His research uses a multi-phased, mixed methods approach.
-He hopes the outcome of this research will determine what factors or responses are most promising in preventing aggression and deliver an evidence based to develop proactive risk mitigation polices that could reduce the number of physical and psychological injuries incurred by public servants.
+Steve’s research aims to understand the nature, prevalence and severity of service user violence and aggression perpetrated against frontline APS staff.
+He’s exploring the issues associated with the risk of violence and aggression through understanding pre-incident factors, including staff and service user behaviour, as well as operational and physical environments.
+Steve’s research uses a multi-phased mixed methods approach.
+He hopes the evidence based outcomes of this research will provide insights that will lead to greater proactive risk mitigation policies, a reduction of service user violence and aggression but more importantly a decrease in physical and psychological injuries incurred by frontline public servants.

 PhD title: The international political economy of carbon trading.